-Has the GPS tracking information on our phone(s) or camera(s) been turned off so that the metadata of any image does not contain this information?
-Have we considered the potential risks - including those related to safeguarding - of gathering and sharing this story by researching and contacting in-country/in-community teams to help inform our decision-making?
+g t Have we considered the potential risks - including those related to safeguarding - of gathering and sharing this story by researching and contacting in-country/in-community teams to help inform our decision-making?
 If so, have we considered not taking these actions, including not gathering the story?
 Have we carried out the pre-consent risk assessment (see p.
-27) so that contributors are involved in risk conversations, aware of protection concerns and have their choices included in final decisions?
+31) so that contributors are involved in risk conversations, aware of protection concerns and have their choices included in final decisions?
 Have we considered any culturally unacceptable activities that may harm the contributor if they are shown undertaking them, and removed them from the content plan?
 Have we left sufficient time in the planning for a properly informed consent process?
 Do we have all the consent tools needed to support the process?
 Is the person gathering consent trained in how to do this?
 Have we generated creative solutions to be able to tell a story powerfully even if we cannot show contributor identities?
-Has a police check or equivalent been carried out on any freelance or external people taking part in a content gathering exercise to ensure they do not have a criminal record and are not a risk to contributors?
-8 If a safeguarding risk occurs, or a contributor highlights a risk, do we know who to refer this to for further action?
+I Has a police check or equivalent been carried out on any freelance or external people taking part in a content gathering exercise to ensure they do not have a criminal record and are not a risk to contributors?
+8 t If a safeguarding risk occurs, or a contributor highlights a risk, do we know who to refer this to for further action?
 Please be aware that this must be a specialist organisation, not the contributor's family or husband/partner, as this may incur additional risk.
-Sel ecting or creating content after collection: Has consent been collected for this story?
+Sele cting or creating content after collection: Has consent been collected for this story?
 Please see the section on consent on p.
-24. Have we considered any risk mitigations outlined in the consent process and on the form (for example, hiding identity)?
-If the story does not have consent attached, have we (or whoever shared the story with us) completed the "No consent risk assessment" in Appendix1 for that story?
-Are we protecting people by making sure that we are not sharing more than one of these three pieces of sensitive information: 1. their family name, 2. specific location or location of origin and 3. identifiable image?
-If the primary subject of an image is a child or adolescent at school, is their identity protected by not showing their full name or location, the name of the school, or any other details that could help someone locate the child or adolescent?
-If the primary subject of an image is shown in front of a well-known or easily identifiable landmark, has this been cropped out, or have we looked for an alternative image without that identifying feature?
+26. Have we considered any risk mitigations outlined in the consent process and on the form (for example, hiding identity)?
+C If the story does not have consent attached, have we (or whoever shared the story with us) completed the "No consent risk assessment" in Appendix 1 for that story?
+This form is also available for download in our Resource Centre. t Are we protecting people by making sure that we are not sharing more than one of these three pieces of sensitive information: 1. their family name, 2. specific location or location of origin and 3. identifiable image?
+I If the primary subject of an image is a child or adolescent at school, is their identity protected by not showing their full name or location, the name of the school, or any other details that could help someone locate the child or adolescent?
+1 If the primary subject of an image is shown in front of a well-known or easily identifiable landmark, has this been cropped out, or have we looked for an alternative image without that identifying feature?
+In an image, is any visible personal data about this person - for example an identity card - hidden and unreadable?
+Has the sign-off process included people from the country in which the contributor is currently living assessing the story from a protection perspective?
+Has the contributor been able to review, assess and sign off the story and story use themselves?
+See the section on sign off on p.
+55. A pri ntable version of the decision-making matrix is available in the Girls Not Brides Resource Centre .

-8 If police checks are not possible, seeking three references from other rights-based organisations is an alternative.
+$^{8. \}hspace{0.5cm} \text{If police checks are not possible, seeking three references from other rights-based organisations is an alternative.} \\$